okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 Searches for IdPs by `name` in your organization

-Search currently performs a `startsWith` match but it should be considered an implementation detail and may change without notice in the future.
+Search currently performs a `startsWith` match, but it should be considered an implementation detail and may change without notice in the future.
 Exact matches are returned before partial matches.

 ##### Request example